ortegavc/ortegavc/README.md

-- 👋 Hi, I’m @ortegavc
+- 👋 Hi, I’m Cristhian Ortega
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning about MERN stack
 - 💞️ I’m looking to collaborate on projects abroad
 - 📫 How to reach me: https://www.linkedin.com/in/cristhianortega22/